xeoncross/go-embeddable-stores/README.md

 Go is a compiled language with a number of high-performance data stores  that can be compiled with Go into a single binary.
 These databases are called "in-process" or "embedded".

 By default, most apps slap MongoDB or MySQL/MariaDB into an application for storing state.
-Since we left the .net/node/php/ruby/python world we can have our database bundled right into our application.
-For smaller projects which do not need a globally distributed / sharded database this is a great devops win.
+Since we left the `.net/node/php/ruby/python` world we can have our database bundled right into our application.
+For smaller projects, which do not need a globally distributed / sharded database, this is a great devops win.

-Embedded databases are not for you if:
+Embedded databases are propbably not for you if:

 - building a serverless app (AWS lambda / Zeit Now)
-- dealing with >1 Million TCP requests a day
+- dealing with >1 Million HTTP requests a day
 - have highly concurrent request patterns

-These benchmarks are off for a variety of reasons including differing levels of durability/sync and feature-scope.
-I recommend people default to goleveldb for a general store.
+These benchmarks and tests are off for a variety of reasons including differing levels of durability/sync and feature-scope.
+I recommend people default to `bbolt` for a general store.

 # Embeddable Go Databases